sidthekidder/sidthekidder.github.io/_notes/Kubernetes-Deep-Dive.md

 Contains a number of services, only for managing the cluster,  is replicated for availability.

 -   API server: external API, accepts YAML and auth checks
 -   cluster store: stores configurations/YAMLs.
-Built on etcd (consistency more important than aailiability)
+Built on etcd (consistency more important than availiability)
 -   controller manager: background control loops like node controller, endpoint controller etc - background watch loops that ensure current state == desired state
 -   scheduler: watches API for new work tasks and assigns them to healthy nodes.
 Filters and ranks the nodes